Best Villages to Visit as a Day Trip from Nice

 Is It Worth Seeing Cap D’Ail?

-Honestly, unless you are planning on spending the day at Plage Mala or on your way to Monte Calro – I am not sure that Cap d’Ail is worth a visit unless you spend the majority of your day at its secret beach.
+Honestly, unless you are planning on spending the day at Plage Mala or on your way to Monte Carlo – I am not sure that Cap d’Ail is worth a visit unless you spend the majority of your day at its secret beach.

 In the end, I’m glad I made the trip out to Cap d’Ail – but it has much less to see and do in comparison to other coastal villages between Nice and Monte Carlo like Villefranche-sur-Mer and Èze.